Iris subdichotoma: Description

 The plant is very similar in form to Iris dichotoma but only smaller.

 The stems have 3–5 green, spathes (leaves of the flower bud), which have membranous margins.

 They are 2.5–3.5 cm long and 7–8 mm wide.

 The bracts are similar in size to Iris dichotoma.

-The stems (and branches) hold between 2 and 4 flowers, between June to August.
+The stems (and branches) hold between two and four flowers, between June and August.
 But normally in June.

 Leading from the spathes are stiff, pedicels (or peduncles), that are between 3 and 4 cm long.